sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ## Loop boundary adequacy

-In terms of coverage criterion, what to do when we have loops?
+In terms of coverage criteria, what to do when we have loops?
 When there is a loop, the block inside of the loop might be executed many times, making testing more complicated.

-Think of a `while(true)` loop which can be unending.
+Think of a `while(true)` loop which can be non-terminating.
 If we wanted to be rigorous about it, we would have to test the program where the loop block is executed one time, two times, three times, etc. Imagine a `for(i = 0; i < 10; i++)` loop with a `break` inside of the body.
 We would have to test what happens if the loop body executes one time, two times, three times, ..., up to ten times.
-It might be impossible to test exhaustively all the combinations.
+It might be impossible to exhaustively test all the combinations.

 How can we handle long lasting loops (a loop that runs for many iterations), or unbounded loops (where we do not know how many times it will be executed)?

-Given that exhaustive testing is impossible, testers often rely on the **loop boundary adequacy criterion** to decide when to stop testing a loop:
+Given that exhaustive testing is impossible, testers often rely on the **loop boundary adequacy criterion** to decide when to stop testing a loop.
 A test suite satisfies this criterion if and only if for every loop:

 * A test case exercises the loop zero times;
 * A test case exercises the loop once;